pulumi/pulumi-hugo/themes/default/content/templates/container-service/_index.md

 weight: 1
 ---

-### What are container services?
+### What are containers?

-Container services use isolated runtime environments called containers, which enable developers to package an application and its dependencies into a lightweight environment.
+[Containers](/containers) are lightweight virtualized operating system environments in which developers can package and run an application and its dependencies as isolated runtime environments.
+The benefits of containers include better scalability, portability, and fault isolation.
 Docker is most commonly used to create container images.
-Container services are great for scenarios such as microservices, batch jobs, and migrating a legacy application.
-The benefits of using containers to build services include better scalability, portability, and fault isolation.
+Containers are great for scenarios such as microservices, batch jobs, and migrating a legacy application.
+In the cloud, containers are typically run using container services that manage the container orchestration, cluster management, and compute for you.

-**On AWS,** these are the main ways to build container services:
+**On AWS,** these are the main ways to run containers:
 |                                         |                                                                                                                                                       |
 |-----------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Amazon Elastic Container Service (ECS)  | Fully managed container orchestration service created by AWS.
 Deploy containers to EC2 instances you manage or serverless instances from AWS Fargate. |